 7 – The Animals’ Christmas by Carol Helen Ward

 As the bear and lion stand guard at the stable door, a charming cast of animals present their own unique gifts to the newborn Christ child, in a tender holiday book based on a medieval French carol.

 8 – Pop-Up Twas the Night Before Christmas by Susanna Davidson

-This classic Christmas poem is brought wonderfully to life with gorgeous artwork and stunning pops.
-Peek inside a cozy house, all ready for Christmas, marvel at Santa and his reindeer, flying across the sky and revel in the magic of Christmas
+The Illustrator brought this classic Christmas poem wonderfully to life with gorgeous artwork and stunning pops.
+Peek inside a cozy house, all ready for Christmas, marvel at Santa and his reindeer, flying across the sky and revel in the magic of Christmas.

 9 – The Donkey’s Christmas Song by Nancy Tafuri